Aladdin (1992 Golden Films film): Disney lawsuit

-Shortly after its release on VHS by GoodTimes, The Walt Disney Company brought an unfair competition and infringement lawsuit, claiming that the GoodTimes packaging deliberately imitated the style of the images used by Disney to promote its own Aladdin animated film thereby deceiving consumers into thinking they were buying the Disney film (which, at the time, had not yet been released on VHS).
-However, a federal court dismissed the suit on the grounds that Aladdin was a public domain work and the GoodTimes packaging (with an enormous, mustachioed gold or orange genie) was sufficiently distinct from the Disney version (with an enormous, bearded blue genie).
+Shortly after its release on VHS by GoodTimes Entertainment, The Walt Disney Company brought an unfair competition and infringement lawsuit, claiming that the GoodTimes packaging deliberately imitated the style of the images used by Disney to promote its own Aladdin animated film thereby deceiving consumers into thinking they were buying the Disney film (which, at the time, had not yet been released on VHS).
+Federal court, however, dismissed the suit on the grounds that Aladdin was a public domain work and the GoodTimes packaging (with an enormous, mustachioed gold or orange genie) was sufficiently distinct from the Disney version (with an enormous, bearded blue genie).